appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE-4071-info.png' />

-Once you click the save button, the information you have provided will be displayed on the Testing Portal.
+Once you click the save button, the information you have provided will be displayed on the Tester Portal.

+<ContentRef url="/distribute/downloading-binaries">Tester Portal</ContentRef>

 When the tester selects the user icon, the Publisher Information will be displayed.